ogecko/alpaca-benro-polaris/docs/troubleshooting.md

 * Enter `9090` into the Port field.
 * Select Connection Type `Other` and drop down `Telnet`.
 * Click `Open`
 * Select `Yes` when asked by User Account Control, Do you want to allow this app to make changes to your device?
+This opens the firewall to allow PuTTY to communicate with BP.

 The PuTTY application should show a window with the raw communications from the Benro Polaris.
 If your connection is working it should like the following.

 ![PuTTY Setup](images/abp-putty2.png)

 ### C5 - No Telnet/PuTTY communications with Polaris Wifi